DeMarcoLab/fibsem/README.md

-# OpenFIBSEM
+# fibsemOS

 A universal API for FIBSEM Control, Development and Automation

 ## Overview

-OpenFIBSEM is a Python package for controlling and automating FIB/SEM microscopes.
-It is designed to be a universal API for FIBSEM control, development and automation.
-OpenFIBSEM is designed to abstract away the details of the microscope and provide a simple, intuitive interface for controlling the microscope, as well as reuseable modules for common workflows and operations.
-OpenFIBSEM is designed to be extensible and can be easily adapted to support new microscopes.
+fibsemOS is a Python package for controlling and automating FIB/SEM microscopes.
+It is designed to be a universal API for FIBSEM control, development and automation. fibsemOS is designed to abstract away the details of the microscope and provide a simple, intuitive interface for controlling the microscope, as well as reuseable modules for common workflows and operations. fibsemOS is designed to be extensible and can be easily adapted to support new microscopes.

 We currently support the [TESCAN Automation SDK](https://www.tescan.com/en/products/automation-sdk/) and [ThermoFisher AutoScript](https://www.tescan.com/en/products/autoscript/).
 Support for other FIBSEM systems is planned.

 ## Install

-### Install OpenFIBSEM
+### Install fibsemOS

-There are several ways to install OpenFIBSEM depending on your application and needs.
+There are several ways to install fibsemOS depending on your application and needs.

 #### PyPI (For Users)